Manlikevee/veeseats-mobile/README.md

 ![Veeseats Logo](https://veeseats.vercel.app/logo1.png) VEESEATS

-Project: SOFTWARE FOR ENTERPRISE (University SQUARE)
+Project FOR: SOFTWARE FOR ENTERPRISE (University Of Bedfordshire)

 This project is developed as part of the individual assignment for the "Software for Enterprise" module at the University of Bedfordshire.